alepoptosis/covid_model/README.md

 ### 15/6

 - Changed initial-inf and lockdown-threshold from absolute values to population percentages to help scaling during world size tests
+- Changed initial infecteds from symptomatics to latents